LabuzPawel/FuelStrat/README.md

 For application to work it requieres 'CARS.json' and 'TRACKS.json' files to be included in exe folder.
 Default versions of those json files can be found in 'FCalcACC\default_json'.

 Future plans:

-1. Better UI.
+1. Error handling.
-2. Error handling.
+2. Ability to move pit stop earlier/later in pit strategy
 3. Telemetry integration with ACC.